vulcanize/vulcanizedb/README.md

 ## Configuration
-- To use a local Ethereum node, copy `environments/public.toml.example` to `environments/public.toml` and update the `ipcPath` to the local node's IPC filepath:
+- To use a local Ethereum node, copy `environments/public.toml.example` to `environments/public.toml` and update the `ipcPath` and `levelDbPath`.
+  - `ipcPath` should match the local node's IPC filepath:
       - when using geth:
         - The IPC file is called `geth.ipc`.
         - The geth IPC file path is printed to the console when you start geth.
         - The default location is:
           - Mac: `$HOME/Library/Ethereum`
           - Linux: `$HOME/.ethereum`

       - when using parity:
         - The IPC file is called `jsonrpc.ipc`.
         - The default location is:
           - Mac: `$HOME/Library/Application\ Support/io.parity.ethereum/`
           - Linux: `$HOME/.local/share/io.parity.ethereum/`

+  - `levelDbPath` should match Geth's chaindata directory path.
+      - The geth LevelDB chaindata path is printed to the console when you start geth.
+      - The default location is:
+          - Mac: `$HOME/Library/Ethereum/geth/chaindata`
+          - Linux: `$HOME/.ethereum/geth/chaindata`
+      - `levelDbPath` is irrelevant (and `coldImport` is currently unavailable) if only running parity.

 - See `environments/infura.toml` to configure commands to run against infura, if a local node is unavailable